Unbabel/COMET/docs/source/training.md

 comet train -f {my_configs}.yaml
 ```

-This will setup a [Lightning Trainer](https://pytorch-lightning.readthedocs.io/en/0.8.4/trainer.html) and fit your module accordingly.
+This will setup a [Lightning Trainer](https://pytorch-lightning.readthedocs.io/en/0.8.4/trainer.html) and fit your model accordingly.
 ## Data Format
-To train your metric we expect your data to be a csv with the following columns:
+To train your metric we expect your data to be a csv with the following named columns:
 - `src`: The source segment.
 - `mt`: The machine translation hypothesis.
 - `ref`: The reference segment.